De-growth from the top down 1.

-This series of notes is for UK local authorities hoping that one or more of them will discard the usual policy greenwash (also known as “Blah, blah, blah”) and create local lifestyles that are pleasant and live within planetary budgets.
+This series of notes, “De-growth from the top down”, is for UK Government and UK Local Authorities hoping that one or more of them will discard the usual policy greenwash (also known as “Blah, blah, blah”) and create lifestyles that are pleasant and live within planetary budgets.

 This first note is about jobs – green jobs.
 It challenges what is becoming conventional wisdom: That we should aim for a high wage, high productivity economy to be achieved by education and training “ensuring all citizens have the skills they need to operate in the 21st century”.